shaquibkhan/webDesignPage/README.md

 ## Name of the Project

- > Interior Designing Landing Page
+ > Web Layout Landing Page

 ## Time taken to complete this project
 > 7.3 hours